Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 The Tipping Point Rule

-Large institutions often handle upto 100 formal requests per month, even with teams of 10–12 staff.
-Small offices (1–3 people) average ~40–45% of capacity on requests during normal periods but spike to 75–90% during fall census, accreditation, and end-of-semester reporting.
+Large institutions handle up to 100 formal requests per month, even with teams of 10 to 12 staff.
+Small offices (1 to 3 people) average 40 to 45% of capacity on requests during normal periods but spike to 75 to 90% during fall census and accreditation.

-Self-service dashboards are not primarily a modernization initiative or a technology upgrade.
-They are a capacity intervention—a systematic response to an organizational constraint that prevents IR teams from fulfilling their strategic mission.
+Self-service dashboards are a capacity intervention, a systematic response to the organizational constraint that prevents IR teams from fulfilling their strategic mission.

 2